 If we use this mode, the sites we will visit will not be marked in our history (which is the list of all the pages we have visited) and the cookies saved by these pages will be deleted when the respective window is closed.

 Warning!
 The incognito mode does not allow you to remain anonymous!
-The provider (i.e. the company that provides the Internet connection service), in the event of an investigation, the judiciary and the investigating authorities (such as the postal police) or trivially your system administrator at work or in the office, can still know which sites you are visiting.
+The provider (i.e. the company that provides the Internet connection service), in the event of an investigation, the judiciary and the investigating authorities (such as the postal police) or trivially your system administrator at work or in the office,

 To effectively maintain anonymity while surfing the net, you have to opt for a good VPN service or use TOR.
 TOR, by its nature, is completely unsuitable for the use of multimedia content and cannot be used for P2P or for streaming video; for the latter, you need to use a serious VPN service.